 Can be wall-mounted or recessed

 You can upgrade your space for less by choosing a budget-friendly electric fireplace.
-Without sacrificing much in the way of features, you’ll be able to add ambiance and even supplementary heat to any room.
+Without sacrificing much in the way of features, you can add ambiance and even supplementary heat to any room.
 The popular R.W.
-Flame Electric Fireplace is a great choice for a wall-mounted option that won’t break the bank.
+Flame Electric Fireplace is a great choice.
 It offers an adjustable flame display and two heater modes, and it can be wall-mounted or recessed.

 Includes remote control

 Fits into existing fireplaces

 For a new way to enjoy your wood-burning fireplace with far less work, consider installing an electric fireplace insert.
 The PuraFlame Western Electric Fireplace Insert fits into existing fireplaces but relies on electricity rather than combustibles to create a fireside glow.
 As a result, there are no ashes or dust to clean up.
 This version plugs into a standard 120V outlet and offers multiple flame and heat settings to customize the look and function of your fireplace.
 It’s equipped to provide supplemental heat for rooms up to 400 square feet (about the size of a two-car garage).

 To give this electric fireplace insert a realistic look, the three-sided interior has a brick-like finish treatment and a resin log that sits on a grate above the faux ember bed.
 A top grille grate above the glass front of the unit conceals the manual controls but easily pops open to reveal pushbuttons for flame and heat settings.
 The flames have three settings that vary in brightness and intensity.
 Heat is optional and offers 750 or 1,500 watts of power.
 A remote control allows you to make adjustments from across the room.